-This video provides a short (5min) demo of SWOOP for Microsoft Teams:
+This video provides a short (5 minute) demo of SWOOP for Microsoft Teams:

 Microsoft Teams is an essential platform for teamwork.
 But how do you know if your team - and teams across your organisation - are making the best of it?
-That’s why need SWOOP.
+That’s why organisations need SWOOP.
 SWOOP is like a FitBit, but instead of analysing your physical activity levels we analyse your collaboration patterns.

-Other insights here on the personal tab shows me for instance team members I interact with, and also how much I @ mention others. @ mentioning is an important practice to learn as it alerts others to online conversations, and you can see here that it has a very substantial impact.
-I get more than 3 x more replies when I @ mention someone as opposed to when I don’t.
+Other insights here on the personal dashboard shows me for instance team members I interact with, and also how much I @ mention others. @ mentioning is an important practice to learn as it alerts others to online conversations, and you can see here that it has a very substantial impact.
+I get more than 3 times more replies when I @ mention someone as opposed to when I don’t.

 At the top I can see how many people are using Microsoft Teams for teamwork, and I can compare this to my adoption targets.

-Scrolling down a little we can see which business units are using Microsoft Teams for teamwork the most.
+Scrolling down a little we can see which segments are using Microsoft Teams for teamwork the most.
 We can also see which teams are the most active, and even see the people who are most influential from a team interaction perspective.
 This is really valuable as you can use these insights to find and celebrate high performing teams, and also direct more effort towards areas of your business where help is needed.

 Here at the top you can see some basic statistics about how much my team members are interacting in the Teams channels.
 Based on these interactions I can see that my team is a ‘Self-directed team’.
 The self-directed team is one of five SWOOP Team Personas, and these team personas help me understand the collaborative behaviours of my team.
 You can read more about the other team persona on our blog - swoopanalytics.com/blog and search for ‘team personas’.